-- Better Health for Individuals examines the meanings of health, the perceptions individuals have about health and the range of factors and behaviours that influence health. - The Body in Motion focuses on the relationships between anatomy, physiology, fitness, biomechanics and efficient human movement. - First Aid investigates the major assessment and management techniques for the types of injury and medical conditions that require first aid attention. - Fitness Choices examines the exercise options that are available to meet the varying fitness needs of individuals.
+- Better Health for Individuals (Core) examines the meanings of health, the perceptions individuals have about health and the range of factors and behaviours that influence health. - The Body in Motion (Core) focuses on the relationships between anatomy, physiology, fitness, biomechanics and efficient human movement. - First Aid (Option) investigates the major assessment and management techniques for the types of injury and medical conditions that require first aid attention. - Fitness Choices (Option) examines the exercise options that are available to meet the varying fitness needs of individuals. - Outdoor Recreation (Option) focuses on the development of skills, understanding and attitudes necessary for safe participation in outdoor recreation activities.

-- Health Priorities in Australia examines the health status of Australians and investigates the current health priority issues in Australia. - Factors Affecting Performance analyses approaches to training and skill development and investigates the contributions of psychology, nutrition and recovery strategies to performance. - Sports Medicine examines the specific issues of prevention, assessment, management of and recovery from sports injury. - Improving Performance investigates approaches to the physiological preparation and skill development of athletes.
+- Health Priorities in Australia (Core) examines the health status of Australians and investigates the current health priority issues in Australia. - Factors Affecting Performance (Core) analyses approaches to training and skill development and investigates the contributions of psychology, nutrition and recovery strategies to performance. - Sports Medicine (Option) examines the specific issues of prevention, assessment, management of and recovery from sports injury. - Improving Performance (Option) investigates approaches to the physiological preparation and skill development of athletes.